SIMMORSAL/react-rich-content/Readme.md

 Reach Rich Content is a front-end content management system (CMS) built with React, providing a easier interface for managing website pages, posts, and media.
 It is designed to be flexible and easily extensible, making it suitable for a variety of use cases.

-You may pair this with a backeng CMS solution for easiest and best experience.
+You may pair this with a backeng CMS solution for the easiest and best experience.

 ## Table of Contents